vivek-dodia/CoverMeNot/README.md

 6. **Check Output**:
    - Head over to the output folder (or wherever you told it to save) and marvel at your brand new cover letter.

+We're leveraging the power of **BeautifulSoup** 🍲 to scrape the job deets off that URL you so generously provided.
+Spice it up with 🌶️:

+- You'll spot a `known_keywords` 📝 list in the script.
+It's chock-full of industry lingo 🤓.
+- **Go nuts** 🥜 and tweak this list with any other industry-specific buzzwords 🐝.
+- Post-scrape, BeautifulSoup and Python's `Counter` 📊 team up to tally the most frequently dropped terms from our `known_keywords`.
+- These hot terms 🌶️ are then magically ✨ placed into the template.

+So there you have it, a **customized cover letter** that's recruiter-friendly 🤝.
+Mind = blown 🤯.
 Bam!
 You're now prepped to wow some hiring peeps without even breaking a sweat. 👌

 --------------------------------------